scan-iq/agent-learning-api-vercel/API_KEYS_SETUP.md

 ### 4. Update Client Projects

-Projects using IRIS Prime need to update their integration:
+Projects using IRIS need to update their integration:

 **Before (Direct Supabase):**
 ```typescript